julianmak/NEMO-related/docs/compilation_notes/HKUST_HPC3.rst

-A chunk of the output recombination procedures are not required if the ``one_file`` option in ``field_def_nemo.xml`` is enabled and possible (requires parallel NetCDF4 which I haven't bothered making here).
+A chunk of the output recombination procedures are not required if the ``one_file`` option in ``field_def_nemo.xml`` is enabled and possible (requires parallel NetCDF4 which I didn't bother building here).